Barry-B15/Photo-Blog/README.md

 # How to use
 The app is available for anyone interested to clone, make adjustments as needed.
 With some touches it can be uploaded to the Play Store.
-I didn't take that route as I was only just practicing
+I didn't take that route as I was only just practicing.

+To use this app now one will need to clone this repo to your machine
+- build it in android studio
+- Click Run
+- Select a connected USB device to build it on a smart phone or tablet, OR
+- Select an avaliable virtual device (emulator) present in android studio